Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 Basically, you might be really hungry and need to fill up your stomach.
 Hint: try protein instead!

-Your brain associates crunchy foods as being high in calories.
-So it gives you crunchy cravings to make you go chow down on some foods that will fill you up.
+Your brain associates crunchy foods with being high in calories.
+So, it gives you crunchy cravings to chow down on some foods that will fill you up.

-Taste of course drives all sorts of cravings, including strange cravings – like mustard cravings or ice cravings.
+Taste, of course, drives all sorts of cravings, including strange cravings—like mustard or ice cravings.

 4 – Crunchy Sounds Are Fun!